pepperpepperpepper/OpenDroidPDF/implementation_plan.md

   - First tap selects.
   - If a FreeText/Text annotation is already selected, a later tap on that same annotation opens the editor regardless of timing (still keep the explicit “Edit” menu action).
+  - Guardrail: avoid opening the editor when the tap is on a selection handle (corner handles; and the MOVE handle once it exists).
+A “tap to grab then drag” should not pop the editor.
   - If we keep a “double tap” window for any non-selected case, use `ViewConfiguration.getDoubleTapTimeout()` instead of a hard-coded constant.
 - Why: matches user expectation (“tap again to edit”), reduces “can’t re-open” reports, and keeps ownership centralized